INDIGO-Initiative/indigo-data-standard/docs/data-dictionary/project.rst

 Outcome Payments
 ----------------

 This is a list.
-One project can have multiple items of data.
-One item of data is defined as:
+One project can have multiple items of data, as one project can receive different outcome payments for different outcome metrics.
+One item of data represents one outcome payment (to one outcome metric) and is defined as:

 .. datadictionary::